Web Development with GoLang

 Setting Headers

-You can set response headers using w.Header().Set
+You can set response headers using w.Header().Set.

 func jsonResponseHandler(w http.ResponseWriter, r *http.Request) {